 Poros’ neoclassical buildings ascend the town’s hill like seats in an amphitheatre.
-Walking through the narrow alleyways, among whitewashed houses wrapped in bougainvillea, you’ll travel back in time.
+Walking through the narrow alleyways of the main town, among whitewashed houses wrapped in bougainvillea, you’ll travel back in time.
 Want to dig deeper?
 Visit the Archaeological Museum in Koryzi Square to take in exhibits from the Temple of Poseidon, ancient Troezen and Methana.

-Across the straits between Poros and the Peloponnese, east of Galata, and seemingly plucked right out of a fairy tale, stands the lemon forest.
+Across the straits between Poros and the Peloponnese, east of Galata and seemingly plucked right out of a fairy tale, stands a lemon tree forest.
 Tens of thousands of lemon trees come right down to the shore.
 In between, small streams trickle by and the occasional watermill and the chapel of Agios Seraphim, built in 1900, make a delightful addition to the scene.
 If you visit when the trees are in blossom, you are in for an olfactory delight.

-In the town of Poros, from Stavros to the western jetty of the new harbour, the waterfront awaits with offers of coffee, food and souvenirs.
+From the western jetty of the new harbour, Poros’ waterfront awaits with offers of coffee, food and souvenirs.
 Fishing boats and sailing yachts line the shore.
 At night, the calm waters reflect the lights from numerous bars and clubs, creating a lovely atmosphere.
 Hard to resist, it will always be the case of ‘just one more nightcap’ in this idyllic holiday setting, so close to Athens.

-The historic clock tower in the middle of town is visible from everywhere.
+The historic clock tower in the middle of Poros town is visible from everywhere.
 It’s been counting every moment since 1927, but the best time to visit is at the day’s end when you’ll be rewarded with an amazing sunset.

-Among the pine trees in the middle of the island, you’ll come across the ruins of a Doric temple dedicated to Poseidon, built in the 6th century BC out of blue limestone.
+Among the pine trees in the middle of Poros, you’ll come across the ruins of a Doric temple dedicated to Poseidon, built in the 6th century BC out of blue limestone.
 Demosthenes, the orator, arrived here as a fugitive and ended his life by drinking hemlock.

-Among the people who stayed at this historic villae on Poros were Seferis, Greta Garbo and Henry Miller.
+Among the people who stayed at this historic villae on Poros were Seferis, Greta Garbo and playwright Henry Miller.
 These days you will only be able to admire the exterior of the red neoclassical villa as it is a private residence.